-The official season may be over, but when temperatures are still hovering near 70 and the sky is so flawlessly blue, you've got to hold on to the feeling as long as you can.
-Luckily, pretty much every bar owner in NYC with outdoor space and common sense feels the same way we do — most are keeping their gardens and patios open until at least the last week in October.
-That means there's still time to post up, rosé in both hands, until the absolute last call.
-Here are a few of our favorite places in Brooklyn to do just that.
+When temperatures are hovering near 70 and the sky is so flawlessly blue, you've got to hold on to the feeling as long as you can.
+Luckily, pretty much every bar in NYC with outdoor space and common sense feels the same — most keep their gardens and patios open from April to the last week in October.
+That means there's plenty of time to post up with a margarita in each hand until the absolute last call.
+Here are a few favorite places in Brooklyn to do just that.

 Brooklyn Barge Bar

 We were anxiously awaiting the opening of this floating waterfront bar all summer, but some kind of permit bureaucracy kept it closed until just a few weeks ago.
 Better late than never, though — it's finally up and running and was well worth the wait.
 Located right next to Transmitter Park in Greenpoint, it's basically a less douchy, smaller version of the Frying Pan, with a sweet neighborhood vibe and really, really good sunset views of Manhattan.
 Don't worry if you're prone to motion sickness: There's plenty of seating on the stationary dock, too.
 Open daily at 11:30am through the end of October.

 Nestled behind The Green Building on the edge of the Gowanus Canal, this 10,000 square foot pop-up spot boasts excellent Pimm's Cups, local beers, reclaimed wood decor, and a tasty menu of smoked barbecue treats.
 Open through October 31st.